 \paragraph{Training trace acquisition and classifier training} The easiest method for acquiring training traces would be to again use postmarketOS.
-This would allow to enforce the scheduling on the desired \ac{cpu}, enforce the frequency, and reduce the measurement time significantly, as the \ac{i2c}-based trigger could be used.
-However, this might not be possible for every phone, therefore we explore the effort needed to acquire enough training traces on a phone running Android and our target app.
+This would allow us to enforce the scheduling on the desired \ac{cpu}, enforce the frequency, and reduce the measurement time significantly, as the \ac{i2c}-based trigger could be used.
+However, this might not be possible for every phone, therefore we explored the effort needed to acquire enough training traces on a phone running Android and our target app.
 The advantage of this is that effects such as random use of one of the two A77 \acp{cpu} and increased noise due to more background activity are covered by the training data in a natural way.
 The usage of the vibration motor as trigger signal limits the amount of measurements to a single trace per second.
-Further, as discussed above, we throw away traces with non-matching scheduling conditions.
-For training trace acquisition, we re-use the modifications to the Montgomery ladder described in~\cref{subsec:cs1} and obtain around two million training traces in five days of measurement time.
-As in all previous attacks, we use a sampling rate of \SI{2.5}{\giga\hertz}.
-The trained \ac{cnn} achieves a validation accuracy of \SI{92}{\percent}.
+Further, as discussed above, we discarded traces with non-matching scheduling conditions.
+For training trace acquisition, we re-used the modifications to the Montgomery ladder described in~\cref{subsec:cs1} and obtained around two million training traces in five days of measurement time.
+As in all previous attacks, we used a sampling rate of \SI{2.5}{\giga\hertz}.
+The trained \ac{cnn} achieved a validation accuracy of \SI{92}{\percent}.
 This is significantly lower than in the previous case study.
 Possible explanations for this are increased noise, the complexity of the A77 \ac{cpu}, and the variable scheduling between the two A77 \acp{cpu}.